wmsalves/personal-blog/src/articles/how-not-to-get-a-job-in-spain.md

 This was 30 minutes where we went over introductions, some questions such as "Talk a bit about yourself and your professional experience"

 She asked how much experience I had with the stack (React, React Native, TypeScript and GraphQL).
 I mentioned that I had personal projects in production with TypeScript and React.
-Namely, my website [css2wind](https://css2wind.com) and [phived](https://phived.com).
+Namely, my websites [css2wind](https://css2wind.com) and [phived](https://phived.com).

 > Tip: Ask a question.
 I default to "What is the size of the developer team?" or "What is the happy path for this hiring process?" (as in, if everything works out perfectly, what will happen).